How to start an LLC

 The cost to form an LLC varies by state.
 Most states require owners to pay a filing fee when they register.
 This filing fee can range from $50 to $500.
 The average fee is $132, but it’s important to research the cost in your state.
 If an owner decides to work with a business formation company, which can file the formation paperwork on behalf of a company owner, expect to pay a flat fee to file the document as well as the state’s filing fee.

-Yes.
-The two terms mean the same thing.
+Yes, the two terms mean the same thing.
 The IRS website can provide an EIN.

-No. An owner can file the paperwork for his or her own business.
+No, the owner can file the paperwork for his or her own business.
 However, an owner can seek the advice of a lawyer or work with a business formation company to have the document filed with the state as well.

 In most states, an LLC must file an annual report and pay a filing fee or franchise tax.
 The rules vary by state.
 How do you find out what’s required in your state?
 The best place to start is to search the secretary of state’s website.

-Yes.
-If you plan on doing business in the state and want to obtain the perks of an LLC, like limited liability and pass-through taxation, you must register the company with the state by filing formation documents usually known as Articles of Organization.
+Yes, if you plan on doing business in the state and want to obtain the perks of an LLC, like limited liability and pass-through taxation, you must register the company with the state by filing formation documents usually known as Articles of Organization.

 Typically, a manager is selected from within the company or hired from outside.
 Owners are called members.
-If one owner is selected, the LLC is referred to as a single-member LLC.
+If one owner is selected, the LLC is referred to as single-member LLC.
 A board of directors isn’t necessary for an LLC.